Interdisciplinarity

 • Describe and apply bridging strategies that facilitate the conscious integration of different disciplines.

-• Immersive off-campus project experience course during winter or summer session, working in an interdisciplinary team (under development).
+• Immersive off-campus project experience course during winter or summer session, working in an interdisciplinarity team (under development).

 • Global Studies or INDS major related to the student’s GC focus area.

-• Completion of a course that emphasizes the scholarship of interdisciplinarity (e.g., INDS 330/INDS 430) with a project related to the student’s GC focus area.
+• Course that emphasizes the scholarship of interdisciplinarity (e.g., INDS 330/INDS 430) with a project related to the student’s GC focus area.

-• Completion of an introductory CS or Engineering course (for Interdisciplinary Grand Challenge Scholars).
+• Introductory CS or Engineering course (for Interdisciplinarity Grand Challenge Scholars).

-• Completion of a course in an area outside the student’s major with clear alignment to the student’s GC focus area.
+• Course in an area outside the student’s major with clear alignment to the student’s GC focus area.

-• Completion of a 1-credit INDS seminar on challenges and strategies for interdisciplinary scholarship (under development).
+• 1-credit INDS seminar on challenges and strategies for interdisciplinarity scholarship (under development).

 • Attendance at 15 or more hours of research seminars and colloquia in multiple disciplines, with accompanying reflection on topics and relevance to the student’s GC focus area.